 Skip to content

-Deploy Seafile cluster with Kubernetes (K8S)
+Deploy Seafile cluster with Kubernetes (K8S) by K8S resources files

 This manual explains how to deploy and run Seafile cluster on a Linux server using Kubernetes (k8s thereafter).